-Appearance: razorbills are mosty black with white chests.
+Appearance: razorbills are mostly black with white chests.
 They can be distinguished from the closely related guillemot by their broader, thicker beaks and the thin white lines on their faces.

 Size: they typically weigh between 0.5 to 0.9 kg and have wingspans around 40 cm.

-Diet: their diets are similiar to those of guillemots generally being made up of schooling fish such as capelin, sand lance, cod, sprats, and herring.
+Diet: their diets are similar to those of guillemots generally being made up of schooling fish such as capelin, sand lance, cod, sprats, and herring.

 Location: they can be found across the North Atlantic – breeding on islands, rocky shores, and cliffs.
 Almost half of all breeding pairs of razorbills can be found in Iceland.

-According to reports submitted to WildSide, the best places to see razorbills are as follows:
+According to reports submitted to WildSide, you can see razorbills in the following places:

 |Place||Chance to see||User rating||No. reports|